buzzmak/circos-arrayQC/README.md

 circos-arrayQC
 ==============

-This project is for making standard quality tests for microarray data available.
+This project is for performing standard quality tests for microarray data.

 Please install: